andrepolischuk/andrepolischuk.github.io/pages/architecture-micro-frontends.md

 * It's possible to set strict security policies for the content inside the iframe
 * The external JavaScript interface allows encapsulating the transport between contexts, simplifying the communication of the host application with the micro-application inside the iframe, the host application doesn't need to know anything about the internal implementation.

-#### Custom Elements
+#### Custom elements

-This method is similar to embedding through a JavaScript interface, but it is performed through native [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements).
+This method is similar to embedding through a JavaScript interface, but it is performed through native [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements).

 ```html
 <html>